yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/join-strategies.md

 type: docs
 ---

 [Joins](../../ysql-language-features/queries#join-columns) are a fundamental concept in relational databases for querying and combining data from multiple tables.
 They are the mechanism used to combine rows from two or more tables based on a related column between them.
 The related column is usually a foreign key that establishes a relationship between the tables.
 A join condition specifies how the rows from one table should be matched with the rows from another table.
-It is defined in the `ON` clause of the `join` statement.
+It can be defined in one of `ON`, `USING` or `WHERE` clauses.

 Although as a user you would write your query using one of the standard joins - [Inner](../queries/#inner-join), [Left outer](..//queries/#left-outer-join), [Right outer](../queries/#right-outer-join), [Full outer](../queries/#full-outer-join), [Cross](../queries/#cross-join), the query planner will choose from one of many join strategies to execute the query and fetch results.